Who is it for?

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: email@example.com.

 A key part of a Cass degree is the opportunity to gain professional work experience.
-BSc Finance students are eligible to undertake an optional one-year paid work placement during the third year of a four-year sandwich degree programme.
+BSc Finance students are eligible to undertake a one-year paid work placement during the third year of a four-year sandwich degree programme.

 - Goldman Sachs